quyethd95/HuggingFace-BAAI--BGERerankerv2m3/README.md

 This section covers the using of the BGE Reranker v2 m3 model locally with the `BGE_Reranker_Local.ipynb` notebook.

 Key steps include:
-1. *Loading the Model*: Import necessary libraries (torch, transformers) and load the BAAI/bge-reranker-v2-m3 model and tokenizer, automatically detecting and using a GPU if available.
+1. *Loading the Model*: Import necessary libraries and load the BAAI/bge-reranker-v2-m3 model and tokenizer.
-2. *Creating a Reranking Function*: Define a Python function rerank that takes a query and a list of documents, uses the loaded model to score each document's relevance to the query and returns the documents sorted by relevance score.
+2. *Creating a Reranking Function*: Define a Python function rerank that takes a query and returns documents sorted by relevance score.
-3. *Testing*: Demonstrate the rerank function with simple and more complex examples to show how the model reorders documents based on the query.
+3. *Testing*: Demonstrate the rerank function with simple and more complex examples to show how the model's capability.

 Sample reranking query results:
 ``` JSON